JHU-315/FinalProject/Programs/README.md

 - `grafanaExtraction.py` extracts the sql code from dashboards on Grafana.

 `Jonathan_Young_Natalie_Vallejo.pdf` contains the report to our project and how to utilize our dashboard system.

+`Data` folder contains the raw `.csv` files that are parsed for our use.